anaterent/food-filter-app/README.md

 Food filter app ⊹₊｡ꕤ˚₊⊹
 Designed to import saved places data from Google Maps via an API that doesn't exist yet.
-But for now, it uses samples to show the simple functionality.
+But for now, it uses hardcoded data to show the simple filtering functionality.